Protests across Latin America reflect a toxic cocktail of pandemic and recession

 Argentina has seen more than 310,000 Covid-19 cases, with a sharp spike in infections over the last month.
 Quarantine measures have been extended to the end of the month, and even tightened in some areas.

-Argentines have also been angered by the release from jail of associates of former president Cristina Kirchner, such as former vice president Amado Boudou, convicted of corruption, who was granted house arrest because of the pandemic.
+Argentines have also been angered by the release from jail of associates of former President Cristina Kirchner, such as former vice president Amado Boudou, convicted of corruption, who was granted house arrest because of the pandemic.

 Argentina's experience echoes across the region, where discontent across a range of issues has coalesced with the pandemic and its economic impact.
-Jimena Blanco, Research Director and Head of Americas for the political analytics firm Verisk Maplecroft, says, "A significant part of the population in Argentina is saying 'We've been at home for five months; we need to start living again.'"
+Jimena Blanco, research director and head of Americas for the political analytics firm Verisk Maplecroft, says, "A significant part of the population in Argentina is saying 'We've been at home for five months; we need to start living again.'"

 Bolivia provides another instance of politics melding with the Covid-19 crisis.
 Supporters of former President Evo Morales blocked roads across the country for weeks as the interim government twice postponed elections due to the spread of coronavirus cases.
 For now there appears to be a truce; two labor unions agreed to lift roadblocks last week after President Jeanine Añez signed a law promising elections on October 18.

 In Brazil, President Jair Bolsonaro's dismissive attitude toward Covid-19 has sharpened an already polarized environment.
-A survey by the Armed Conflict Location & Event Data Project (ACLED) showed that protests were up by one-third in the first three months of the pandemic compared to the preceding quarter.
+A survey by the Armed Conflict Location & Event Data Project (ACLED) showed that protests were up by one third in the first three months of the pandemic compared to the preceding quarter.

 Demonstrations have ebbed in recent weeks, but could reignite with critical decisions on extending income support are due in the coming weeks.

 On Wednesday, Bolsonaro said the monthly emergency stipend would have to be cut.
 "This is not the people's money, this is indebtedness, and if the country becomes over-indebted, it ends up losing its credibility," Bolsonaro said.

 Much of the unrest across the region so far has been driven by economic hardship.
 In Chile, lockdown protests such as the clanging of pots and pans -- known as cacerolazo -- escalated to street demonstrations in defiance of quarantine in mid-July.
-There were multiple grievances: poor administration of the 'Food for Chile' initiative, a buckling healthcare system, and demands that people be allowed to withdraw part of their pensions (to which the government acquiesced).
+There were multiple grievances: poor administration of the "Food for Chile" initiative, a buckling health care system, and demands that people be allowed to withdraw part of their pensions (to which the government acquiesced).

 Colombia has been spared large-scale demonstrations, perhaps because of a low Covid-19 mortality rate.
 But the daily average of new cases hit a peak on August 16 and the economic crisis is just beginning to bite.
 Students at the National Pedagogical University in Bogotá have been occupying university facilities since July 27, demanding the cancellation of university fees.
 Most used to work in the informal economy to make ends meet.

-Angelica Sanchez, 22, told CNN she used to sell fruit on the street but the lockdown took away her income.
+Angelica Sanchez, 22, told CNN she used to sell fruit on the street, but the lockdown took away her income.
 "Food, accommodation, rent... what are you going to do?
 Choose between your food and the semester fee?" the mathematics student said.
 On Tuesday, she and two other students began a hunger strike.

-Panama also saw a wave of protests in July, largely by the poor and jobless complaining that income support promised by the government was not reaching them.
+Panama saw a wave of protests in July, largely by the poor and jobless complaining that income support promised by the government was not reaching them.
 Medical workers there protested shortages of staff and equipment, as they did in Mexico.

-And in parts of Central America and Mexico, there is another dimension to unrest: Violence between criminal gangs.
+And in parts of Central America and Mexico, there is another dimension to unrest: Violence among criminal gangs.
 The ACLED survey found that in Mexico, Honduras, El Salvador and Guatemala "gangs are competing over a shrinking criminal market, and governments are faced with rising violence as they struggle to address an unprecedented health crisis."

 "Battles between cartels [in Mexico] are becoming more lethal, with a substantial increase in the number of reported fatalities stemming from inter-gang clashes," ACLED reported.
 It found the same in Honduras.